jordansds/Archipelago_TWW3_Alt/README.md

 install it.
 Go to the [latest mod release](https://github.com/jordansds/Archipelago_TWW3_Alt/releases/latest) and download the APWorld.
 If you're not hosting the session, the host that is generating the multiworld will also need this file!
 After downloading the APWorld, double click the file to install it.
-Depending on which game mode you want to play you may only need one of the two .pack files found on the GitHub release, but it's recommended to download both for ease of use.
+Depending on which game mode you want to play you may only need one of the two .pack files found on the GitHub release along with the QOL.pack, but it's recommended to download all of these for ease of use.
 Place the .pack files in the `data` folder inside your Total War Warhammer 3 install directory (`...\Steam\steamapps\common\Total War WARHAMMER III\data` for Steam).

 **.pack is the file format used by TWW3 mods and contains the code needed for the game modes to function.
 Make sure you *don't* use the mod found on the Steam workshop, as it may not work correctly with this implementation.**
-The .pack mods do not load correctly if you use the vanilla mod launcher.
+The .pack mods may not load correctly if you use the vanilla mod launcher.
 You should instead use a third party mod manager to launch the mod such as [this mod manager](https://github.com/Shazbot/WH3-Mod-Manager/releases/tag/v2.16.14).

-Open the launcher and run "Generate Template Options" (NOT the regular "Generate").
+Open the Archipelago launcher and run "Generate Template Options" (NOT the regular "Generate").
 This will open a folder with template yamls - find `Total War Warhammer 3.yaml` and open it to modify your settings.
 If you've never used a yaml before, refer to [this page](https://archipelago.gg/tutorial/Archipelago/advanced_settings_en) for an explanation of how it works.
 For more detailed information on what the yaml settings do, check below.